 There are other factors too which may affect your battery life such as reviewing your shots on your LCD screens and leaving on some camera features you don’t need, but the best way to avoid a fully drained battery during a photography session is to charge it the night before.

 As for storage space, most digital cameras can shoot images in JPEG or RAW formats.
 For jewelry e-commerce, you will only ever need to save your jewelry images in the JPEG format, with image size taking up 12 megabytes of memory.
 To ensure that you have enough storage space for your photoshoot, check the remaining storage on your SD card the night before and decide whether or not you need to clear up some memory.

-Organise your jewelry into separate piles
+Organize your jewelry into separate piles

 A bit of planning can go a long way!
-Organise your jewelry by setting aside your rings, bracelets, necklaces and earrings into separate piles.
-The reason why we separate our jewelry is because it is much more efficient to shoot the same type of jewelry over and over again in a single batch.
+Organize your jewelry by setting aside your rings, bracelets, necklaces, and earrings into separate piles.
+The reason why we separate our jewelry is that it is much more efficient to shoot the same type of jewelry over and over again in a single batch.
 If you were to keep switching in between your rings and necklaces, you’d lose valuable seconds every time.
 It may not seem a lot at first, but if you were to multiply the number of seconds spent to switch out by the number of jewelry products you need to shoot, it could result to extra minutes and even hours.

 Shooting by jewelry type also helps with the consistency in your jewelry images.
 We’ll go through that later in this post.

 After you’ve organized your jewelry, the next step is to remove the tags.
 The tags are distracting and unprofessional if left in your photography.
 Removing the tags could be either very straightforward or a hair-pulling experience.